craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 ###### USE: Armor - Heavy
 'Your opponent's attacks falter and fail as you defend the few chinks in your armoring.'

-Until the beginning of your next turn, you gain 3 Bludgeoning Damage Resistance, 3 Piercing Damage Resistance, and 3 Slashing Damage Resistance.
+Until the beginning of your next turn, you gain 3 Bludgeoning, Piercing, and Slashing Damage Resistance.